 Anasazi Animal Clinic is a Gilbert pet clinic committed to the health and safety of our entire community—whether the community members have two legs or four.
 For that reason, we recommend every dog owner has their pet vaccinated for rabies.
 In addition to ensuring the lifelong health of your pet and family members, rabies vaccinations are required by Maricopa County when licensing your dog in Gilbert.
-Since September 28th is World Rabies Day, we thought we’d share a few facts you may or may not know about this deadly disease.
+Since September 28th is World Rabies Day, we thought we’d share a few facts about rabies you may or may not know.

 - If your dog is properly vaccinated he CANNOT contract rabies.
 Once your dog is first vaccinated around the 12-week-old mark, it is immune to rabies, if it continues to receive its scheduled rabies boosters throughout its lifetime.